SAGUARO: Time-domain Infrastructure for the Fourth Gravitational-wave Observing Run and Beyond: Target and Observation Manager

 \subsubsection{Survey Photometry Matching}

 Finally, we search for and display any additional survey photometry for each target.
 This survey data is useful for determining if the transient was detected prior to the merger (ruling it out as a counterpart) and provides information on the color and temporal evolution.
-We again employ a search radius of $2''$.
+We again employ a search radius of $2''$ to match the typical seeing at ZTF's Palomar Observatory.
 We automatically ingest photometry from the public ZTF alert stream \citep{bellm_zwicky_2019,masci_zwicky_2019,patterson_zwicky_2019} and from the Transient Name Server \citep[TNS;][]{gal-yam_tns_2021}.
 We also gather ATLAS data using their forced photometry service \citep{tonry_atlas_2018,smith_design_2020,shingles_release_2021}, and stack and sigma-clip observations from the same night using the script they provide.\footnote{\url{https://gist.github.com/thespacedoctor/86777fa5a9567b7939e8d84fd8cf6a76}} Each of these streams provides photometry from difference images.